DENIS@Home on authorized computers

-Run DENIS@Home only on computers that you own, or for which you have obtained the owner’s permission.
-Some companies and schools have policies that prohibit using their computers for projects such as DENIS@Home.
+Run DENIS@Home only on computers that belong to you, or for which you have obtained permission from the owner.
+Some companies and schools have rules that prohibit using their computers for projects such as DENIS@Home.

 How DENIS@Home will use your computer

-When you run DENIS@Home on your computer, it will use part of the computer’s CPU power, disk space, and network bandwidth.
-You can control how much of your resources are used by DENIS@Home, and when it uses them.
+When you run DENIS@Home on your computer, the program will use some of your CPU power, disk space, and network bandwidth.
+You can control the amount of resources DENIS@Home uses, and when they are used.

-The work done by your computer contributes to the goals of DENIS@Home, as described on its web site.
-The application programs may change from time to time.
+The calculations performed by your computer contribute to the goals of DENIS@Home, as described on its web page.
+The programs may change from time to time.

-Your account on DENIS@Home is identified by a name that you choose.
-This name may be shown on the DENIS@Home web site, along with a summary of the work your computer has done for DENIS@Home.
-If you want to be anonymous, choose a name that doesn’t reveal your identity.
+Your DENIS@Home account is identified by a name that you choose.
+This name may be displayed on the DENIS@Home website, along with a summary of the work your computer has done for DENIS@Home.
+If you want to remain anonymous, choose a name that does not reveal your identity.

-If you participate in DENIS@Home, information about your computer (such as its processor type, amount of memory, etc.) will be recorded by DENIS@Home and used to decide what type of work to assign to your computer.
-This information will also be shown on DENIS@Home’s web site.
-Nothing that reveals your computer’s location (e.g. its domain name or network address) will be shown.
+If you participate in DENIS@Home, information about your computer (such as processor type, amount of memory and network address) will be stored by DENIS@Home and used to decide what type of work is assigned to your computer.
+This information may be displayed on the DENIS@Home website, with the exception of data that allows us to know the status of your computer.

-To participate in DENIS@Home, you must give an address where you receive email.
-This address will not be shown on the DENIS@Home web site or shared with organizations.
-DENIS@Home may send you periodic newsletters; however, you can opt out at any time.
+To participate in DENIS@Home, you must provide an e-mail address.
+This address will not be displayed on the DENIS@Home website and will not be shared with other organizations.
+DENIS@Home may send you newsletters periodically; however, you may choose to opt out of receiving them at any time.

-Private messages sent on the DENIS@Home web site are visible only to the sender and recipient.
-DENIS@Home does not examine or police the content of private messages.
-If you receive unwanted private messages from another DENIS@Home user, you may add them to your message filter.
-This will prevent you from seeing any public or private messages from that user.
+Private messages sent on the DENIS@Home Web site are visible only to the person who sent them and to the person who receives them.
+DENIS@Home does not examine or review the content of private messages.
+If you receive unwanted private messages from another DENIS@Home user, you can add it to your message filter.
+This will prevent you from seeing any more public or private messages from that user.

 Is it safe to run DENIS@Home?

-Any time you download a program through the Internet you are taking a chance: the program might have dangerous errors, or the download server might have been hacked.
+Every time you download a program from the Internet, you are taking a risk: the program may have dangerous errors, or the server from which it is downloaded may have been hacked.
 DENIS@Home has made efforts to minimize these risks.
-We have tested our applications carefully.
-Our servers are behind a firewall and are configured for high security.
-To ensure the integrity of program downloads, all executable files are digitally signed on a secure computer not connected to the Internet.
+We have tested our programs carefully.
+Our servers are behind a firewall and are configured for maximum security.
+To ensure the integrity of the software download, all executable files are digitally signed on a secure computer that is not connected to the Internet.

-The applications run by DENIS@Home may cause some computers to overheat.
-If this happens, stop running DENIS@Home or use a utility program that limits CPU usage.
+Applications run by DENIS@Home may cause some computers to overheat.
+If this occurs, do not run DENIS@Home or use a %add-on% program that limits CPU usage.

-DENIS@Home was developed by San Jorge University.
+DENIS@Home was developed by Universidad San Jorge.
 BOINC was developed at the University of California.

-DENIS@Home and San Jorge University assume no liability for damage to your computer, loss of data, or any other event or condition that may occur as a result of participating in DENIS@Home.
+DENIS@Home and Universidad San Jorge assume no responsibility for damage to your computer, loss of data, or any other event or circumstance that may occur as a result of participating in DENIS@Home.

 Other BOINC projects

-Other projects use the same platform, BOINC, as DENIS@Home.
-You may want to consider participating in one or more of these projects.
-By doing so, your computer will do useful work even when DENIS@Home has no work available for it.
+Other projects use BOINC, the same platform as DENIS@Home.
+You can decide whether to participate in one or more of these projects.
+By doing so, your computer will complete useful work even when DENIS@Home has no work available.

-These other projects are not associated with DENIS@Home, and we cannot vouch for their security practices or the nature of their research.
+Such projects are not related to DENIS@Home, and we cannot vouch for their security levels or the nature of their research.
 Join them at your own risk.